 - Be careful not to overcook your vegetables.
 Grilling is a great way to cook them so they retain their nutrients and have a nice, crispy texture.

-By following these tips, you’re sure to impress your guests with delicious side dishes that will make any summer barbecue complete!
+By following these tips, you’re sure to impress your guests with delicious side dishes that will complete any summer barbecue!

 What if I’m not sure what to make at a BBQ?

-If you’re not sure what to make, ask your friends or family for ideas.
+Ask your friends or family for ideas if you’re unsure what to make.
 You can also look online for recipes or inspiration.
 Just make sure whatever you choose is easy to prepare and won’t take too long to cook.

 Will my guests be able to tell if I didn’t make the dish from scratch?